costaber/omni-flow/Weekly-meetings.md

 - Demonstration of the current work done
 - Explanation of the library architecture
-- Date pick for the CAD presentation - `9 of June`
+- Date pick for the CAD presentation - `9 of May`
 - Presentation topics

 ## April 26, 2023